Non-citizens (Latvia): Status

 The Latvian parliament created the category of non-citizen in 1991 when it affirmed legal continuity with Latvia's original citizenship laws.
 Individuals who were citizens of Latvia as of June 17, 1940, prior to Soviet occupation, were once again recognized as citizens, along with their descendants.
 The law also grants citizenship to all permanent residents of Latvia, who do not hold another citizenship and are either Latvians or Livonians, or individuals (along with their children up to age 15), who have completed universal primary or secondary education with Latvian as the language of instruction.
 That effectively limited non-citizen status to largely Russophones arriving during the Soviet era.

 Notably this included some of those that had elected the parliament in question.

 To deal with the issue of former Soviet citizens without Latvian citizenship, the law On the Status of those Former USSR Citizens who do not have the Citizenship of Latvia or that of any Other State was adopted in 1995 as a temporary measure pending the resolution of changing citizenship regimes in the now independent former Soviet republics.

 The issue of non-citizens has been equated to the problem of statelessness.
 Non-citizens have been described as stateless by the OSCE Parliamentary Assembly and by Amnesty International.
 Non-citizens are named as an example of problems of statelessness by Commissioner for Human Rights, although conceding that non-citizens may not prefer citizenship for their children, and the UN Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance recommends Latvia "revisit the existing requirements for naturalization with the objective of facilitating the granting of citizenship to non-citizens, implementing the commitments established by the 1961 Convention on the Reduction of Statelessness."
 Latvian Ombudsman Romāns Apsītis has considered the "specific legal status" of non-citizens to be questionable from the viewpoint of international law.

 By definition in Latvian law, non-citizens are not stateless.
 While they have rights akin to citizens, for example, the right to reside in Latvia without visas or temporary residence permits, rights in other areas are curtailed.
 Non-citizens cannot vote, although they can participate to a lesser degree in public policy through NGOs.
 Pension rights are limited, and non-citizens cannot hold certain positions in local and national government, the civil service, and other governmental entities.
 Non-citizens are exempt from military service, which was compulsory for male Latvian citizens until 2006.
 UN Committee on the Elimination of Racial Discrimination described non-citizens' position as discriminatory in 1999.

-With regard to international law, non-citizens are not considered stateless by the EU Network of Independent Experts on Fundamental Rights, which notes (emphasis added):
+With regard to international law, non-citizens are not considered stateless by the EU Network of Independent Experts on Fundamental Rights, which notes: